LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/VoiceandVideoforiOSSDK/GettingStarted.md

 ### Prerequisites

-LivePerson Voice & Video is a SDK (_Source Development Kit_) for the **Apple iOS** platform.
+LivePerson Voice & Video is a SDK (_Software Development Kit_) for the **Apple iOS** platform.
 In order to integrate with us, you need to have an app of your own to which you have full source code access.
 Basic programming knowledge is required.

 #### Dependencies